19.1: Electron-Transfer Reactions in Mitochondria

 Complex IV - Cytochrome C oxidase (CCOx)

-This is the final complex in the electron transport chains and is the one that passes 4 electrons and 4 "substrate" protons to dioxygen to produce water.
+This is the final complex in the electron transport chains.
+It passes 4 electrons and 4 "substrate" protons to dioxygen to produce water.
 In addition, it moves as many as 4 H+s from the matrix to the intermembrane space, for a net change of 8 H+s.
 Here is a modified version of Equation 1 that represents the transported Hs.

 \[\ce{O_2 + 4e^{-} + 4H^{+} + 4H^{+}_(in) → 2H_2O + 4H^{+}_(out)}. \nonumber \]